Lown-Ganong-Levine syndrome and enhanced atrioventricular nodal conduction

-The classic form of cardiac preexcitation remains the Wolff-Parkinson-White (WPW) syndrome, which is characterized by a short PR interval (less than 0.12 sec) and a broad QRS complex due to a delta wave.
-The anatomic substrate for WPW syndrome is a band of myocytes, also known as the bundle of Kent, which bridges the fibrous atrioventricular junction (ie, a direct atrial-ventricular accessory pathway that bypasses the atrioventricular node).
+The classic form of cardiac preexcitation remains the Wolff-Parkinson-White (WPW) pattern, which is characterized by a short PR interval (less than 0.12 sec) and a broad QRS complex due to a delta wave.
+The anatomic substrate for WPW pattern is a band of myocytes, also known as the bundle of Kent, which bridges the fibrous atrioventricular junction (ie, a direct atrial-ventricular accessory pathway that bypasses the atrioventricular node).
 The electrocardiographic features are a result of premature and direct ventricular myocardial activation due to conduction over the accessory pathway that directly innervates the ventricular myocardium.
 (See "Anatomy, pathophysiology and localization of accessory pathways in the preexcitation syndrome" and "Epidemiology, clinical manifestations, and diagnosis of the Wolff-Parkinson-White syndrome", section on 'Electrocardiographic (ECG) findings'.)

-The Lown-Ganong-Levine (LGL) syndrome is characterized by the presence of a short PR interval and normal QRS complex on the surface electrocardiogram (ECG).
+The Lown-Ganong-Levine (LGL) pattern is characterized by the presence of a short PR interval and normal QRS complex on the surface electrocardiogram (ECG).
 This finding may represent a perinodal accessory pathway or enhanced AV nodal conduction (waveform 1).
 This bypass tract or accessory pathway is known as a bundle of James.
 This pathway links the atrial myocardium with the bundle of His.
 Thus, there is a short PR interval but a normal QRS complex as ventricular activation is still via the normal His-Purkinje system.

 - Clerc A, Robert-Levy, Cristesco C. A propos du raccourcissement permanent de l'espace P-R del'electrocardiogramme sans deformation du complexe ventriculaire.
 Arch Mal Coeur 1938; 31:569.